-Reagent and Antibodies: Recombinant murine IL-1 β (211-11B) was purchased from PeproTech (NJ, USA).
-Fetal bovine serum (FBS) (10100147) and collagenase type II (17101015) were obtained from Gibco (Shanghai, China).
-Nitric Oxide assay kit (S0021), Triton X-100 (ST795), and DMSO (ST038) were purchased from Beyotime biotechnology (Shanghai, China).
-Ibuprofen (V900344) was purchased from Sigma-Aldrich (MO, USA).
-Diacerein (D102099) was purchased from Shanghai Aladdin Bio-Chem Technology Co., LTD (Shanghai, China).
+Technology Co., LTD (Shanghai, China).
 Dulbecco's modified Eagle medium (DMEM) high glucose (11995), phosphate buffered solution (PBS) (P1022), Trypsin-EDTA solution (T1300), Penicillin-Streptomycin liquid (P1400), Dexamethasone (D8040), DAPI resolution (C0060), cell counting kit-8 (CCK-8) (CA1210), Calcein-AM/PI (CA1630), and normal goat serum (SL038) were purchased from Beijing Solarbio Technology Co., Ltd (Beijing, China).
 Y-27632-2HCl (S1049) was obtained from Selleck Chemicals (Shanghai, China).
-Anti-Vinculin antibody (ab129002), Goat Anti-Rabbit IgG H&L (Alexa Fluor® 488) (ab150077), and Phalloidin-iFluor 594 Reagent (ab176757) were purchased from Abcam (MA USA).
+Anti-Vinculin antibody (ab129002), Goat Anti-Rabbit IgG H&L (Alexa Fluor® 488) (ab150077) and Phalloidin-iFluor 594 Reagent (ab176757) were purchased from Abcam (MA USA).

-Si-NP Fabrication: The fabrication of Si-NP was followed by a previous reported method.^[45] In brief, the Si wafer was coated with photoresist after rinsing several times.
-Subsequently, EBL was applied to fabricate the preliminary array, and the Ni was coated on the wafer with the preliminary array.
-Then the photoresist was removed and left a cylinder array with Ni tops.
-Finally, the Bosch process was used for chemical etching, and the Ni tops were removed with a mixture of sulfuric acid, hydrogen peroxide, and deionized water.
+Si-NP fabrication: The fabrication of Si-NP was followed our previous reported method.[45]
+In brief, the Si wafer was coated with photoresist after rinsing several times.
+Subsequently, EBL was applied to fabricate the preliminary array and the Ni was coated on the wafer with the preliminary array.
+Then removed the photoresist and left a cylinder array with Ni tops.
+Finally, the Bosch process was used for chemical etching, and removed the Ni tops with a mixture of sulfuric acid, hydrogen peroxide, and deionized water.

-Primary Mouse Chondrocyte Isolation and Culture: C57/BL6N mice were purchased from Beijing Vital River Biotechnology, Beijing, China.
+Primary mouse chondrocyte isolation and culture: C57/BL6N mice were purchased from Beijing Vital River Biotechnology, Beijing, China.
 All animal handling procedures were performed under the supervision of Committee on Ethics of Beijing Institute of Nanoenergy and Nanosystems (A-2022067).
-Primary chondrocyte isolation was performed according to the previously reported method.^[24] Briefly, the 1-week-old C57/BL6N mouse were sacrificed after deep anesthesia.
+Primary chondrocyte isolation was performed according to the previously reported method.[24]
+Briefly, the 1-week-old C57/BL6N mouse were sacrificed after deep anesthesia.
 Then the articular cartilage was obtained from knee joints.
 Soft tissues were removed carefully under microscope.
-Then the articular cartilage was digested with 0.25% Trypsin-EDTA solution at 37 °C in a 5% $\rm CO_2$ incubator for 45 min to remove residual soft tissues.
-After 45 min digestion, the articular cartilage was washed with $1 \times \text{PBS}$ for three times.
-Then minced into small pieces and digested by 0.2% w/v type II collagenase for 4 h to release chondrocytes.
-The digested suspension was filtered through a 70 μm strainer.
-After a 5 min 1200 rpm centrifugation, the supernatant was discarded and resuspended with cell culture medium, which was DMEM high glucose supplemented with 10% fetal bovine serum (FBS) and 1% Penicillin-Streptomycin.
-Then plated into culture dishes and incubated at 37 °C, 5% CO2.
-Passaged at 80-90% confluency.
+Then digested the articular cartilage with 0.25% Trypsin-EDTA solution at 37°Gn a 5% CO2 incubator for 45 minutes to remove residual soft tissues.
+After 45 minutes digestion, washed the articular cartilage with 1 × PBS for 3 times.
+Then minced into small pieces and digested by 0.2 % w/v type II collagenase for 4 hours to release chondrocytes.
+Digested suspension was filtered through a 70 $\mu$ m strainer.
+After a 5 min 1200 rpm centrifugation, discarded the supernatant and resuspended with cell culture medium, which was DMEM high glucose supplemented with 10 % fetal bovine serum (FBS) and 1 % Penicillin-Streptomycin.
+Then plated into culture dishes and incubated at 37 °C,5 % CO2.
+Passaged at 80 %-90 % confluency.
 Only the first and second passages of chondrocytes were used for the experiment to avoid phenotype degradation.